pupilfirst/wd101-scripts/building-web-forms/web-storage/README.md

 ### Storing JSON objects

-The keys and values in web storage is of type string.
-If we need to save a JSON object to web storage, we first need to `stringify` it using `JSON.stringify` method.
+The keys and values in web storage can only be of `string` type.
+If we need to save a JSON object to web storage, we first need to convert it to string.
+To help us with that, JavaScript provides a built in `JSON.stringify` method.

+And to do the reverse, ie. convert a valid `JSON` string to JSON, we can use the `JSON.parse` method.

 ```js
 const userData = {